DanGeospatial/Drone-Image-Selector/README.md

 - Maven 4.0

 Usage:
-- Currently supports .shp and .tiff files
+- Currently supports .tiff or .jpeg files
 - After a folder is selected then the window will automatically populate
-- Toggling the preview window will bring up a seperate window for currently selected file
+- Toggling the preview window will change to list mode from path mode.

 TODO:
 - Expand this README